MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-Actions.md

 #### Get activity members

-Calls BotFrameworkAdapter.GetActivityMembers() and sets the result to a memory property.
+Gets the members of the activity associated with this turn and saves the list to a property.

 ```C#
 new GetActivityMembers()